 27 min. / 2009

 This is a dystopian film set in 2081 when everyone is now, finally, equal thanks to the work of the Handicapper General.
 She, along with her agents, ensure that strong folks are burdened with weights, smart people are burdened with headphones that repeatedly blast sounds to disrupt their thinking, and beautiful people are forced to wear ugly masks.
 And thus, now, everyone is on the same level as all others.

 A few other possibilities didn’t make the list because there were either on the long side or were a lecture rather than a film.
-But if you are looking for more great material worth wrestling with and discussing, you’ll want to consider “Tactics in defending your faith,” “How to answer a fool,” “Science uprising,” and “Fearfully and wonderfully made.”
+But if you are looking for more great material worth wrestling with and discussing, you’ll want to consider “Tactics in defending your faith,” “How to answer a fool,” “Science uprising,” “Secrets of the cell,” and “Fearfully and wonderfully made.”